-- different nature of each type of service, directly operated (DO) and purchased transportation (PT), when allocating shared costs.
+- Agencies must recognize and consider the different nature of each type of service, directly operated (DO) and purchased transportation (PT), when allocating shared costs.
 Agencies do not have to provide the same level of effort in support and administrative tasks for the PT modes as they do for the DO modes because many of the support and administrative services are included and provided in the PT contracts.
-For example, an agency does not allocate its shared costs related to fare collection and ticketing to the PT mode because these tasks are provided as part of the PT contract. - cost drivers.
+For example, an agency does not allocate its shared costs related to fare collection and ticketing to the PT mode because these tasks are provided as part of the PT contract. - cost structures in order to select the appropriate cost drivers.
 This analysis includes but is not limited to: 1) the drivers cited in this document; 2) data reported to the NTD; 3) reports available from the accounting system; and 4) accuracy and availability of data (e.g., square footage, mileage, personnel).
 Table 4: Allocation Variables presents a sample list of potential cost drivers. - 4.
 Perform the mathematical steps to allocate shared costs and combine with direct costs.
 See How to Allocate Shared Costs How to Allocate Shared Costsfor step-by-step illustrations on how to allocate shared costs by mode.
 Guidance for Allocating Shared Expenses by Mode and Guidance for Reporting Expenses by Function explain how transit agencies allocate costs by mode and/or by function.
 Some shared costs will require allocation by both mode and function and are allocated based on both steps.